bryzgaloff/airflow-clickhouse-plugin/README.md

 `pip install -U airflow-clickhouse-plugin`

 Requires `apache-airflow` and `clickhouse-driver`.
 Primarily supports Airflow
 	2.0.1.
-We cannot guarantee later versions are fully compatible.
-Use the version 0.5.7.post1 to be compatible with Airflow 1.10.6 ~ 1.10.14.
+Later versions are expected to work properly but may be not fully tested.
+Use plugin versions below 0.6.0 to preserve compatibility with Airflow 1.10.6 (this version has long-term
+	[support on Google Cloud Composer][cloud-composer-versions]).

 # Usage